banjo/utils/README.md

 #### uuid

 > Create a new UUID.
-Based on the "lukeed/uuid" library.
+Based on the "uncrypto" library.

 ```ts
 uuid(); // returns a random UUID